-“Show up different, treat different people differently, you will get a different response,” he emphasized.
+“Show up different, treat different people differently, you will get a different response.”

 If you have ever applied for a position at a university or college, you are familiar with the request to make a “diversity statement.
 As humans, we are programmed to band together.
 Humans are taught from childhood to do what everybody else does, we learn to move with the flow – not to go against the grain.
 Going against the grain often results in some sort of correction.
 Going against the grain results in trouble-makers.
 But what if that wasn’t the case?

 During my undergraduate studies as an International Studies student at Colorado State University I volunteered as a conversation partner at the Intensive English Program (IEP) within the university.
 Initially I volunteered for no other reason than to learn about cultures completely different than my own.
-There I sat for a few hours every week with a group of students, primarily from middle Eastern and asian countries.
-Our topics began simply, about the the book they were reading in class and throughout the semester progressed to bigger questions like women’s rights in Saudi Arabia, to the question of many wives, to driving, as a woman, in the United States.
+There I sat for a few hours every week with a group of students from around the world.
+Our topics began simply; about the the book they were reading in class and throughout the semester progressed to bigger questions like women’s rights in Saudi Arabia, to the question of many wives, to driving, as a woman, in the United States.
 At the beginning of the semester, the students were shy, afraid of being laughed at or made fun of for their mistakes.
 For some of them, it was also the first time they had talked with an American woman who wasn’t their teacher.

-I tried to hide my confusion at some of concepts that existed in their culture, our dialogues were not for disagreements, they were for discussion.
+I tried to hide my confusion at some of the concepts that existed in their culture.
+Our dialogue was not for disagreements, but rather discussion and learning.
 I listened to both the men and the women’s views on the subjects.
 We even had discussions that included mindsets that men were clearly superior to women.
-I heard his opinion out.
+I heard their opinions out.
 We never spoke in anger.
 As I encouraged the students each week to ask questions to try and practice their new language with me, a student just as they were, without fear of making a mistake, I found that they were actually very eager to share their culture with me.
 The concern of being wrong when speaking wasn’t really a concept to me until years later when I studied abroad in Germany (I’ll save that for another blog.).
-I learned that fear of being wrong when speaking up is a fear that students from many other countries have.
-It is a fear I am glad I didn’t know growing up.
+I learned that fear of being wrong when speaking up is a fear that students from many other countries face.
+I came across it again when working with students from many underdeveloped countries at a community college.
+It is a fear I am glad I didn’t growing up knowing.
 Luckily, during these discussions we formed a sort of playground for equal exchange where ideas, questions and opinions could be tossed around, both expanding our knowledge of language and culture and abolishing fear of being wrong or speaking.